nurujjamanpollob/eaze-editor-context7-plugin/README.md

-# Context7 Documentation Finder Plugin
+# 🚀 Context7 Documentation Finder Plugin

-A documentation lookup and search plugin for the Eaze Editor AI system, integrating Context7's capabilities natively via Context Model Protocol (MCP).
+A blazing-fast documentation lookup and search plugin for the Eaze Editor AI system, integrating Context7's capabilities natively via Context Model Protocol (MCP).

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Powered by Context7](https://img.shields.io/badge/Powered_by-Context7-orange.svg)](https://context7.com)

-## Overview
+## ✨ Overview

 The Context7 Documentation Finder plugin supercharges your AI coding assistant with real-time documentation, API references, and syntax tutorials across various modern frameworks!
-It lets the agent interact dynamically with the [Context7 API](https://context7.com) inside the editor.
+It lets the agent interact dynamically with the [Context7 API](https://context7.com) right inside the editor, so you never have to break your flow context-switching to a browser safely.

-## Features
+## 🌟 Features

-- **Real-time Documentation Search**: Search for documentation using the Context7 API
+- 🔍 **Real-time Documentation Search**: Search for documentation using the Context7 API.
-- **Multi-library Support**: Support for React, Vue, Angular, Node.js, Python, Java, TypeScript, Go, Rust, C#, and PHP
+- 📚 **Multi-library Support**: Rich support for React, Vue, Angular, Node.js, Python, Java, TypeScript, Go, Rust, C#, PHP, and more.
-- **MCP Integration**: Seamless integration with the Eaze Editor AI Core Model Context Protocol system
+- 🤖 **MCP Integration**: Seamlessly hooks into the Eaze Editor AI Core using the Model Context Protocol.
-- **Auto-detect Library**: Automatically detect the library based on IDE or imports code context
+- ⚡ **Auto-detect Library**: Automatically detect the framework based on IDE context or imports.
-- **Configurable Settings**: Customize API keys, request timeouts, and result limits
+- ⚙️ **Configurable Settings**: Customize your search experience, request timeouts, and result limits.
-- **Secure Persistence**: Secure preferences handler persisting your configurations in the editor.
+- 🔒 **Secure Persistence**: Secure preferences handler persisting your configurations securely in the editor.

-## Installation
+## 🚀 Installation

 1. Build the plugin: `./gradlew build`
-2. Copy the resulting plugin JAR from `eaze-editor-plugin/build/libs/` to the Eaze Editor plugins directory
+2. Install the resulting plugin JAR from `eaze-editor-plugin/build/libs/` to the Eaze Editor plugins page.
-3. Restart the editor to allow the tool registry to load the MCP settings
+3. Restart the editor to allow the tool registry to load the MCP settings.

-## Configuration
+## 🛠️ Configuration

 Access the plugin settings through the Eaze Editor settings panel:
-- Enable/disable the plugin
+- ✅ **Enable/disable** the plugin
-- Configure Context7 API key
+- 🔑 **Configure Context7 API key** — *Get your API key at [context7.com](https://context7.com/)*
-- Set preferred library for documentation search
+- 🎯 **Set preferred library** for default documentation search
-- Adjust maximum results and request timeout
+- ⏱️ **Adjust limits** for maximum results and request timeouts
-- Enable auto-lookup on code selection
+- 🪄 **Auto-lookup** toggle for code selection snippets

-## Plugin Structure
+## 📂 Plugin Structure

 ```text
 eaze-editor-context7-plugin/